mehedi-hasan95/learning-platform-client/README.md

 # Who is the author of this websit?
 The author name is Mehedi Hasan.

+# What is Website name?
+The website name is: <a href="https://learning-platform-16bc6.web.app">Tech School</a>

 # About This Website
 This is a Course selling website.